JEC1100/CV/James Condon.md

 * Sony Music HQ, London (Sept 2009 - Jan 2011):
 Remote Researcher.
 * Working Title Films HQ, London (May 2008- Jul 2009):
-Graduate “Action” Intern (one of two selected from 2000 applicants).
+Graduate “Action” Intern (one of two selected from almost 2000 applicants).

-## Proudest Achievements
-  - Completing Maker's Course, software Bootcamp based in London, and completing and presenting our final project, Key-J, together.
-  - Being accepted on to Working Title Films coveted "Action Internship Programme".
-  - Being a proactive self-led learner in all that I do in life.
-  - Being a loving father to my wonderful little daughter.

 ## What I'm working on
 -	I am currently consolidating my learning at Makers by addressing every course material a second time around.
 I'm also building a Contacts App in Rails, a React and JavaScript Web App Planner.
 I loved using these stacks and working in teams the most at Makers but would like more personal exposure to these technonologies now